Whitey Bluestein has more than 35 years in business development,

 in providing outsourced solutions to national brands

 providing private label wireless services to their customers.
-At Visage, he worked with the Walt Disney Company, including ESPN, on their mobile initiatives.
-When he left Visage Mobile, Disney immediately hired him as a strategic advisor for global mobile opportunities.
+At Visage, he worked with The Walt Disney Company, including ESPN, on their mobile initiatives.
+When he left Visage Mobile, Disney immediately engaged him as a strategic advisor for global mobile opportunities.

 Before Visage, Bluestein was Executive Vice President

 totaling $94 million) with Microsoft, RadioShack, Global Crossing, Cable & Wireless,

 XO and others, and its acquisition by Verizon.

 Led the partner vetting process, then negotiated and managed international joint ventures